Go Back Up

 HOW THE SYSTEM IS USED

-The system operates on a recurring cadence rather than as a one-time intervention.
-Enterprise behavior is observed over weeks, months, and quarters, and patterns emerge through accumulated observation rather than from any single reading.
-Use of the system is therefore the practice of returning to the body of work as enterprise conditions evolve, applying its instruments to read those conditions, and integrating its interpretive vocabulary into how the enterprise discusses and governs itself.
+The recurring interval of use is the thing that separates Enterprise Science most clearly from the one-time intervention pattern most leaders are familiar with.
+Enterprise conditions accumulate over weeks and months, and patterns emerge through sustained observation rather than from a single occurrence.
+Use of the system therefore happens on a recurring basis—the practice of returning to the body of work as conditions evolve, applying its instruments to read what is actually happening, and letting its vocabulary become part of how the enterprise describes itself.

 THREE MODES OF ACCESS